Google AI chief Jeff Dean interview: Machine learning trends in 2020

 Dean: In terms of AI or ML, we’ve done a pretty reasonable job of getting a process in place by which we look at how we’re using machine learning in different product applications and areas consistent with the AI principles.
 That process has gotten better-tuned and oiled with things like model cards and things like that.
 I’m really happy to see those kinds of things.
 So I think those are good and emblematic of what we should be doing as a community.

 And then I think in the areas of many of the principles, there [are] real open research directions.
 Like, we have kind of the best known practices for helping with fairness and bias and machine learning models or safety or privacy.
-But those are by no means solved problems, so we need to continue to do longer-term research in these areas to progress the state of the art, while we currently apply the best known state-of-the-art techniques to what we do in an applied setting.
+But those are by no means solved problems, so we need to continue to do longer-term research in these areas to progress the state of the art while we currently apply the best known state-of-the-art techniques to what we do in an applied setting.

-VentureBeat: What are some of the trends you expect to emerge, or milestones you think maybe surpassed in 2020 in AI?
+VentureBeat: What are some of the trends you expect to emerge, or milestones you think may be surpassed in 2020 in AI?

-Dean: I think we’ll see much more multitask learning and multimodal learning, of sort of larger scales, than has been previously tackled.
+Dean: I think we’ll see much more multitask learning and multimodal learning, of sort of larger scales than has been previously tackled.
 I think that’ll be pretty interesting.

 And I think there’s going to be a continued trend to getting more interesting on-device models — or sort of consumer devices, like phones or whatever — to work more effectively.